rawify/Fraction.js/README.md

 Fraction neg()
 ---
-Returns the actual number with flipped sign
+Returns the actual number with flipped sign in order to get the additive inverse

 Fraction add(n)
 ---